xy-zheng/Segmented-Linear-Regression-Tree/README.md

 * tree_lasso.py

-This module were called in the examples on public datasets (in folders 'examples/eg_xxx'), which combines the data partitioning results with LASSO estimation on leaves.
+This module combines the data partitioning results with LASSO estimation on leaves.